Complier General Causal Effect in Randomized Controlled Trials with One-Sided Noncompliance

+\begin{remark}[Rate-free condition \eqref{eq:pknown-tau-eff-cond} in Theorem~\ref{th:eff}] A notable feature of Theorem~\ref{th:eff} is that it requires only $\bdelta_{rk}$ to converge to zero in second moment for $k=1,2,3,q$ and $r=0,1$, without imposing any specific convergence rate on the nuisance estimators.
+This rate-free condition is considerably weaker than the product-rate or individual-rate requirements commonly encountered in the semiparametric efficiency literature \citep{farrell2015robust, chernozhukov2018double,bonvini2024doubly}, where convergence rates tied to smoothness assumptions, sieve dimensions, or bandwidth parameters are typically needed.
+See also, for example, \cite{kennedy2016semi,ahrens2026introduction} for discussions about the rate requirements.

-\begin{Rem}[Minimum condition \eqref{eq:pknown-tau-eff-cond} in Theorem~\ref{th:eff}] Theorem \ref{th:eff} only requires $\bdelta_{rk}$ to converge to 0 in terms of second moments, for $k=1,2,3,q$ and $r=0,1$, instead of calling for any specific convergence rate.
-This dramatically increases the flexibility in choosing suitable methods for carrying out the estimation of $\A_k$, $k=0,1$, $\bmu_k, k=1, 2,3$ and $q$.
-For example, when the dimension of $\x$ is high, deep neural networks, classification and regression trees, random forest, etc. are popular methods, while their statistical properties may not be well understood beyond the established results that they are consistent.
-These methods can all be used in forming $\wh\btau$ and the efficiency of $\wh\btau$ is still guaranteed.
-Of course, when the dimension of $\x$ is low, more traditional methods such as kernel regression or spline can also be used and in such case, sample splitting may not be needed to achieve efficiency. \end{Rem}
+From a practical standpoint, the rate-free condition dramatically broadens the class of methods available for estimating the nuisance functions $\A_k$, $k=0,1$, $\bmu_k$, $k=1,2,3$, and $q$.
+In high-dimensional settings, one may employ deep neural networks, classification and regression trees, random forests, and other modern ML methods whose theoretical properties may not be fully characterized beyond consistency, while still guaranteeing the semiparametric efficiency of $\wh\btau$.
+In lower-dimensional settings, more traditional nonparametric methods such as kernel regression or splines can also be used, and in such cases sample splitting may not even be necessary to achieve efficiency. \end{remark}